llagerlof/freezer/README.md

 # Freezer
-Freezer is a tool to help developers to track which database records are inserted by other programs.
+Freezer is a tool to help developers track which database records are inserted by other programs.

 ## Current version
 0.15.1

 ## Objective
-When developers need to work or understand databases of third-party applications (for example, *Moodle*, *HumHub*, *Elgg*, or any program that performs insert operations in the database) it is often useful to know exactly what is inserted when a certain operation in the third-party application is performed.
+When developers need to work with or understand databases of third-party applications that perform insert operations (e.g. *Moodle*, *HumHub*, *Elgg*), it is often useful to know what exactly is inserted in the database when a certain action is performed in the application.

-This tool makes much easier to spot this new records across the tables and to understand how the third-party application interacts with the database, and how relationships are made.
+This tool makes it much easier to spot these new records across all tables and to understand how the third-party application interacts with the database, and also how relationships are made.

+Currently only MySQL is supported.

 ## Installation
-1. You must have a web server with PHP and PDO extension enabled.
-And MySQL.
+1. You must have a web server with PHP.
+PDO extension must be enabled to access the third-party application's MySQL server.
 2. Clone the Freezer repository:

 ```